kuangdai/AxiSEM3D/README.md

         ```

 ## 4 The MESHER
 In the above examples, we use the mesh file `AxiSEM_prem_ani_one_crust_50.e` (anisotropic PREM model with one crustal layer and a 50 s period), located at `SOLVER/template/input`.
-To generate an AxiSEM3D mesh like this, you will need the `salvus_mesher`, a python-based command-line tool to generate several types of 2-D and 3-D finite element meshes.
+To generate an AxiSEM3D mesh like this, you will need the `salvus_mesher_lite`, a python-based command-line tool to generate AxiSEM/AxiSEM3D meshes (credit to van Driel Martin, Lion Krischer and others from the Salvus group at ETH Zurich).

-Currently, the `salvus_mesher` is not published.
-Here we provide a stable version for AxiSEM3D:
-* Install [pyexodus](https://github.com/SalvusHub/pyexodus) (mainly by Lion Krischer at ETH Zurich)
-* Install [salvus_mesher](https://gitlab.com/Salvus/salvus_mesher) (mainly by van Driel Martin at ETH Zurich)

-These two packages have their own requirements and manual.
+* See installation and usage of `salvus_mesher_lite` [here](https://gitlab.com/Salvus/SalvusMesherLite)